slint-ui/slint/docs/langref/src/callback.md

 }
 ```

-It is also possible to add parameters to the callback.
+It's possible to add parameters to a callback;

 ```slint,no-preview
 export component Example inherits Rectangle {